 Courses

-Get to know the offer of bachelor's and master's courses for exchange students and how to apply for it.
+Explore the bachelor's and master's course offer for exchange students and find out how to apply.

-Our University partners with universities worldwide to offer exciting student exchange opportunities.
-If your home university is an official UT partner, you can spend a semester or an entire academic year studying at the University of Twente (UT).
-Reach out to the international office at your university to see if there's an agreement in place and which of our faculties are included.
+If your home university is an official partner of UT, you can study at UT for a semester or a full academic year.
+Contact the international office at your university to check if an agreement is in place and to find out which of our faculties and study programmes are included.

 Our faculties

-Each UT faculty has interesting academic modules, minors, and courses in various fields.
-Our offer depends on whether you are a bachelor's or master's student.
-Our faculties:
+Each UT faculty offers a variety of engaging academic modules, minors, and courses across different fields.
+The available options depend on whether you are a bachelor's or master's student.
+Explore our faculties:

 Offer for bachelor's students